lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 10 EXP
 **Requirements:** Max Intelligence 11+, Can cast spells

-After rolling to cast a spell, you may spend mana to decrease the difficulty value of that spell, at a cost of 1 mana per point of difficulty reduced.
+After rolling to cast a spell using the arcana skill, you may spend mana to decrease the difficulty value of that spell, at a cost of 1 mana per point of difficulty reduced.
 This additional mana spent is considered an increase on that spell's mana cost.

 ## Arcane Synthesis

 **Cost:** Variable
 **Requirements:** Max Intelligence 11+, Can cast spells, Trained in craft

-Instead of making a craft check to craft a magic item you may instead spend mana equal to half its cost in silver (rounded up) to craft that item.
+Instead of making a craft check to craft a magic item, you may instead spend mana equal to half its magic cost in silver (rounded up) to craft that item.
+You still pay for the base item cost.
 Crafting items in this way does not count as casting a spell, and it does not prevent you from making a normal craft check during the same day.
+Items crafted using this talent must satisfy all other normal crafting requirements.

 Use of this ability is a swift action, and it can be used a number of times based on its advancement.